Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Data and simulated event samples

 The nominal sample used the \POWHEGBOX[v2] generator at NLO in QCD.
 The \hdamp parameter, which controls the matching in the \POWHEG calculation and effectively regulates the high-\pt\ radiation against which the \ttbar system recoils, was set to 1.5\,\mtop~\cite{ATL-PHYS-PUB-2016-020}.
 To increase the available statistics for events with high-\pT\ top quarks, multiple samples were generated with different ranges of the total scalar sum of \pT in the event.

-An alternative \POWPY[8] sample with the \POWHEG{}\ parameter $h_{\mathrm{damp}}$ set to $3\mt$ was used to assess part of the ISR systematic uncertainty~\cite{ATL-PHYS-PUB-2018-009}.
-An additional \POWPY[8] sample was generated with the matrix-element correction turned off in order to assess the systematic uncertainty due to this change in the matrix-element calculation.

 An alternative matrix-element calculation and matching with the parton shower was realized with the \AMCatNLO[2.6.0] generator.
 Top quarks were decayed at LO using the \MADSPIN\ program~\cite{Frixione:2007zp,Artoisenet:2012st} to preserve spin correlations.
 The parton-shower starting scale has the functional form $\muQ = H_{\mathrm T}/2$~\cite{ATL-PHYS-PUB-2017-007}, where $H_{\mathrm T}$ is defined as the scalar sum of the \pT of all outgoing partons.
+An alternative \POWPY[8] sample with the \POWHEG{}\ parameter $h_{\mathrm{damp}}$ set to $3\mt$ was used to assess part of the ISR systematic uncertainty~\cite{ATL-PHYS-PUB-2018-009}.
+An additional \POWPY[8] sample was generated with the matrix-element correction turned off in order to assess the systematic uncertainty due to this change in the matrix-element calculation.
+The effects of using alternative parton-shower and hadronization models were probed by combining the nominal \POWHEG{}\ set-up with the \HERWIG[7.1.3] parton-shower and hadronization model~\cite{Bahr:2008pv,Bellm:2015jjp}, using the \HERWIG[7.1] default set of tuned parameters~\cite{Bellm:2015jjp,Bellm:2017jjp} and the \MMHT[lo] PDF set~\cite{Harland-Lang:2014zoa}.